Skip to main content

 • 550–619: Challenged.
 Private equipment lenders and forestry-aware specialty lenders are your primary path.

 • Below 550: Difficult but not closed.
-Deal structure, down payment, and the equipment itself carry the file.
+Down payment, deal structure, and the machine itself carry the file.

-What Saskatchewan Lenders Look At on a Bad-Credit File
+What Saskatchewan Lenders Actually Weigh on a Bad-Credit File

-Your score is a starting point.
-On a Saskatchewan forestry file, the lender's read is shaped less by the score itself than by who you are working with and how the operation is documented.
-The factors below carry more weight than a generalist underwriter would expect — and the Indigenous/co-management dimension at the top is the one that sets Saskatchewan apart from any other province.
+On a Saskatchewan forestry file, the read is shaped less by the score than by where you sit in the industry and how the operation is documented.
+These factors carry more weight than a generalist underwriter would expect.

 Saskatchewan industry experience.
-Operators with 5+ years in Saskatchewan forestry read very differently than first-time forestry operators, even at the same credit score.
-Time in the bush on northern Saskatchewan cutblocks translates into a meaningful risk discount.
+Five-plus years running iron on northern cutblocks reads very differently than a first-time forestry operator at the same score.
+Time in the bush translates into a real risk discount.

-Secured debt history specific to equipment.
-Clean payment history on prior equipment loans, log truck loans, or other secured debt carries significant weight even if the overall credit score is dragged down by unsecured debt.
-Saskatchewan-aware lenders read this nuance well.
+Secured-debt history specific to equipment.
+Clean payment history on prior equipment or log-truck loans carries weight even when the overall score is dragged down by unsecured debt.
+Saskatchewan-aware lenders read that nuance well.

-Revenue documentation through the winter cycle.
-Six to twelve months of business bank statements — ideally spanning a winter cutting season — tell a stronger story on a Saskatchewan file than a generic three-month snapshot.
-If your winter months show strong activity and your summer months show reserve-drawdown, that is a healthy Saskatchewan forestry cash flow pattern.
+Revenue documentation through a full winter cycle.
+Six to twelve months of business bank statements spanning a winter cutting season tell a far stronger story than a three-month snapshot.
+Strong December-through-March activity with a reserve-drawdown summer is a healthy Saskatchewan forestry cash-flow pattern, not instability.

 Existing equipment ownership.
-A Saskatchewan logger who already owns a skidder and is adding a processor reads much better than a first-time logging equipment buyer at the same credit score.
+A logger who already owns a skidder and is adding a forwarder reads much better than a first-time buyer at the same score.

 Here is what is actually available for a Saskatchewan logger with challenged credit.